 I call this the foundation of digital marketing.

 Once you have a solid foundation, everything else you do will show you positive results.

 A solid foundation starts with understanding how people will find you online.

 It all starts with SEO.

-SEO (Search Engine Optimization) is optimizing your artist website, art blog and content for the search engines.
+SEO (Search Engine Optimization) optimizes your artist website, art blog, and content for the search engines.